susiekim101/WonkyKong/README.md

 # Overview

-A spinoff of the traditional Donky Kong video game using C++ for CS 32.
+A spinoff of the traditional Donkey Kong video game using C++ for CS 32.
 Practice using class inheritance, polymorphism, pointers, and STL classes.